wrightquist/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 <br>

-# Fiji Scripts in Jython {#fiji-id}
+# Fiji Scripts in Jython

-## Images in Fiji: ImagePlus, ImageStack, ImageProcessor {#image-handling-id}
+## Images in Fiji: ImagePlus, ImageStack, ImageProcessor

-+ An [ImagePlus](https://imagej.nih.gov/ij/developer/api/ij/ij/ImagePlus.html) object contains an [ImageProcessor](https://imagej.nih.gov/ij/developer/api/ij/ij/process/ImageProcessor.html) (2D image) or an [ImageStack](https://imagej.nih.gov/ij/developer/api/ij/ImageStack.html) (3D, 4D or 5D image).
++ An [ImagePlus](https://imagej.net/ij/developer/api/ij/ij/ImagePlus.html) object contains an [ImageProcessor](https://imagej.net/ij/developer/api/ij/ij/process/ImageProcessor.html) (2D image) or an [ImageStack](https://imagej.net/ij/developer/api/ij/ImageStack.html) (3D, 4D or 5D image).
 It is used to show the image in a window and also includes metadata (e.g. spatial calibration, the directory/file where it was read from, acquisition info, etc.).
-+ The [ImageProcessor](https://imagej.nih.gov/ij/developer/api/ij/ij/process/ImageProcessor.html) contains the pixel data (8-bit, 16-bit, 32-bit float, or RGB) of the 2D image and some basic methods to manipulate it.
++ The [ImageProcessor](https://imagej.net/ij/developer/api/ij/ij/process/ImageProcessor.html) contains the pixel data (8-bit, 16-bit, 32-bit float, or RGB) of the 2D image and some basic methods to manipulate it.
-+ An [ImageStack](https://imagej.nih.gov/ij/developer/api/ij/ImageStack.html) is a group of [ImageProcessors](https://imagej.nih.gov/ij/developer/api/ij/ij/process/ImageProcessor.html) of the same type and size.
++ An [ImageStack](https://imagej.net/ij/developer/api/ij/ImageStack.html) is a group of [ImageProcessors](https://imagej.net/ij/developer/api/ij/ij/process/ImageProcessor.html) of the same type and size.
 ImageStack allows the implementation of multi-dimensional images, e.g. with `x`, `y`, `z`, `time`, and `channel` axes.

 <br>

-## Get Current Image {#current-image-id}
+## Get Current Image
 In **Fiji**, go to `File` > `Open Samples` > `Blobs`.

 ```